Wondering how to deal with mosquitos in your garden? I know how annoying these little pests can be, and I've got tips and tricks to help!

 Another option is to burn citronella candles.
 These can be effective around the garden or on a deck or patio, but run out quick and require a constant open flame.

-Use caution when lighting citronella candles in the desert, where open flames pose additional risk near dry vegetation.
+Use caution when lighting citronella candles in dry environments, as open flames pose additional risk near dry vegetation.

 Grow Your Own Citronella